DK-Hostmaster/das-demo-client-mojolicious/README.md

 - [Mojo::UserAgent](https://metacpan.org/pod/Mojo::UserAgent)
 - [Mojolicious::Plugin::ConsoleLogger](https://metacpan.org/pod/Mojolicious::Plugin::ConsoleLogger)

-In addition to the above Perl modules, the client uses [Twitter Bootstrap](http://getbootstrap.com/) and hereby jQuery.
+In addition to the above Perl modules, the client uses [Twitter Bootstrap](http://getbootstrap.com/) and hereby **jQuery**.
 These are automatically downloaded via CDNs and are not distributed with the client software.

 # SEE ALSO